 ONGOING PRAYER CONCERNS

 Please continue in prayer for these loved ones and their various needs:

-- Wendy Robertson, Katrina Gallo, Karauna Taito, Karl Simms, Charles Davenport, Sr., Deby Mahoney, Carah Barnes, Danielle Fisher, Faye Young, André Kidd, Betty Fox, & Joan Wilkes.
+- Wendy Robertson, Katrina Gallo, Karauna Taito, Charles Davenport, Sr., Deby Mahoney, Carah Barnes, Karl Simms, Danielle Fisher, Gwendolyn Fisher, Faye Young, André Kidd, Betty Fox, and Joan Wilkes.